ChenAnZong/haoshiyou-bot/Readme.md

 * Management Function
   - [X] Kick a group member if received kicking instruction from a group and add blacklist
   - [X] Honor black list in the remarks
+  - [X] Whoever is trying to invite a blacklisted user will be blacklisted and kickout as weel

 * Productivity
   - [ ] Hot reload typescript